stefanprodan/k8s-scw-baremetal/README.md

 Starting from Kubernetes 1.9 `kube-controller-manager` is configured by default with `horizontal-pod-autoscaler-use-rest-clients`.
-In oder to use HPA we need to install the metrics server to enable the new metrics API used by HPA v2.
+In order to use HPA we need to install the metrics server to enable the new metrics API used by HPA v2.

 Both Heapster and the metrics server have been deployed from Terraform when the master node was provisioned.